Synthetixio/SIPs/SIPS/sip-fee-reclamation-and-rebates.md

 When a user exchanges `src` synth for `dest` synth, the waiting period of _N_ minutes begins.
 Any `transfer` of `dest` synth will fail during this window, as will an `exchange` from `dest` synth to any other synth, or a burn of `sUSD` if it was the `dest` synth.
 If another exchange into the same `dest` synth is performed before _N_ minutes expires, the waiting period restarts with _N_ minutes remaining.

 Once _N_ minutes has expired, the following `exchange` from the `dest` synth to any other, or a burn of `sUSD`, will invoke `settle` - calculating the difference between the exchanged prices and those at the end of the waiting perid.
-If the user made profit, it is taken to be front-run profit, and that profit is reclaimed into the fee pool.
-If the user made a loss, this loss is rebated to them from the fee pool.
+If the user made profit, it is taken to be front-run profit, and the profit is burned from the user's holding of the `dest` synth.
+If the user made a loss, this loss is issued to them from the `dest` synth.
 The `exchange` then continues as normal.

 In the case of a user trying to `transfer` the `dest` synth after the waiting period has expired - this will always fail.
 The user has to first invoke `settle` before a synth can be transferred.